JuliaTime/TimeZones.jl/docs/types.md

 julia> ZonedDateTime(dt, warsaw)
-ERROR: Local DateTime 2014-10-26T02:00:00 is ambiguious in ZonedDateTime at ~/.julia/v0.4/TimeZones/src/timezones/types.jl:264
+ERROR: Local DateTime 2014-10-26T02:00:00 is ambiguious

-julia> ZonedDateTime(dt, warsaw, 1)  # use the first occurrence of the duplicate hour 2014-10-26T02:00:00+02:00
+julia> ZonedDateTime(dt, warsaw, 1)  # first occurrence of the duplicate hour 2014-10-26T02:00:00+02:00

-julia> ZonedDateTime(dt, warsaw, 2)  # use second occurrence of the duplicate hour 2014-10-26T02:00:00+01:00
+julia> ZonedDateTime(dt, warsaw, 2)  # second occurrence of the duplicate hour 2014-10-26T02:00:00+01:00

 julia> ZonedDateTime(dt, warsaw, true)  # use the hour which is in daylight saving time